Mastering Cucumber: A Step-by-Step Guide to Setting up Gherkin E2E tests

 cucumber features/login.feature

-That’s it!
+That’s it.
 You now have a basic cucumber testing framework set up for E2E or unit testing.
 You can continue to add more feature files and step definitions as needed to test different aspects of your application.
+For directory structure beyond this, reporting setup, CI integration, and much more, see our Cucumber testing tutorial.

 1. Clearly define the behavior of the application: Before writing any BDD tests, it is important to have a clear understanding of the desired behavior of the application.
 This will help ensure that the tests are focused on the most important behaviors and will reduce the risk of writing tests that are not relevant to the business requirements.